misasagisuke/Base32/README.md

 Base32.js
 ====

-Encoding and decoding BASE32 in JavaScript.
+Encode and decode BASE32 in JavaScript.

 ## Usage
  Encode